jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

     |denss_fsc_png|

 #.
-Click the “Save Results Summary” button to save the results summary as a **.csv** file and
+The results summary shown in Summary tab is automatically saved as a
-    save the summary plots as a multi-page pdf file.
+    **<prefix>_denss_results.csv** csv file, e.g. for this data as **lysozyme_denss_results.csv**.
+All the plots shown on the individual model tabs are automatically saved as a multi-page pdf file with the same name.

 #.
 Click the “Close” button when you are finished looking at the results and reconstructions.